 Now that you know your skin type, it should be super easy to find your ideal moisturiser.

 Since the main purpose of a moisturiser is hydration, nothing does this better than Hyaluronic acid.
 It also has anti-ageing effects in that it stimulates collagen production and is the main reason for its popularity as an anti-wrinkle treatment in the form of dermal fillers.

 This is probably one of the least talked about skin care ingredients.
 Dimethicone is a silicone derived product which gives creams a rich feel and mattified finish.
 Its the key ingredient in bases.
 These are creams you apply on top of a moisturiser to improve the appearance and longevity of your makeup.

 If you use a moisturiser with dimethicone in it you can save yourself an additional step in your beauty routine.
-In addition, dimethicone gives a matt finish to skin.
+In addition, dimethicone gives a matte finish to the skin.
 Hence it is great for oily complexions or smoothing out the appearance if large pores.
 It is also found in dressings and products for wounds, irritated skin and healing scars which need hydration.
-As such its also a good add on for those with dry skin.
+As such its also a good add-on for those with dry skin.
 The only draw back is some people don’t like the feel of Silicone based products.
 There are also people who feel that it clogs there pores.
-Ultimately its a personal preference.
+Ultimately it’s a personal preference.
 I love it mainly because in a moisturiser it allows me to avoid buying a separate base hence saving time!

 3) Shea butter